intoli/exodus/README.md

 ## Contributing

-Contributions are welcome, but please create an issue on [the issue tracker](https://github.com/intoli/exodus/issues/new) first to discuss the contribution first.
+Contributions are welcome, but please follow these contributor guideline that are outlined in [CONTRIBUTING.md](CONTRIBUTING.md).
-New feature additions should include tests and it's a requirement that all tests must pass before pull requests are merged.

 ## License